450+ Products Compared

 Does a Night Guard Treat Bruxism?

-No. A night guard protects teeth from the damage that grinding causes — enamel wear, cracking, jaw muscle strain — but it doesn’t address the underlying cause.
-Bruxism is often linked to stress, sleep apnea, medications, or bite misalignment.
+No. A night guard protects teeth from the damage that grinding causes — enamel wear, cracking, jaw muscle strain — but it does not address every underlying cause.
+Bruxism can be linked with stress, sleep-disordered breathing, medications, or bite factors.
 If your grinding is severe or worsening, see a dentist or sleep specialist.
 A guard is protective, not curative.

 FAQ